Ihtishammehmood/Python/ML(Random Forest).md

 A correlation matrix is a square matrix that shows the correlation coefficients between all pairs of variables in a dataset.
 The correlation coefficient is a measure of the linear relationship between two variables.

-It can be used to identify the variables which are highly  correlated wiht each other
+It can be used to identify the variables which are highly  correlated with each other
 ``````python
 # Select only numeric columns
 numeric_columns = capped_df.select_dtypes(include=[np.number])